evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

         return context
 ```

 **Performance Trade-offs**: Each ReAct cycle adds latency and computational cost.
 A five-step reasoning process might increase completion time by 5-10x compared to direct generation.
 For example, a task that would take 2 seconds with standard generation could take 10-20 seconds with ReAct, depending on the complexity of tool calls and external API latencies.
-This approach also increases token consumption by 3-5x on average [7].
+This approach also increases token consumption by 3-5x on average[^7].

 ### Reflexion: Self-Evaluation and Memory

-Reflexion (Shinn et al., 2023) [2] is an approach in which LLM agents learn from their own mistakes using self-generated feedback.
+Reflexion (Shinn et al., 2023)[^2] is an approach in which LLM agents learn from their own mistakes using self-generated feedback.
 After attempting a task, the agent generates a natural language reflection about what went wrong and stores it in memory.
 In subsequent trials, this reflection is available as context.

 Reflexion-based agents have demonstrated remarkable results.
 On ALFWorld (an embodied agent environment), Reflexion raised performance from 75% to 97%, and on HumanEval (a coding benchmark), it achieved 91% pass@1 compared to 80% for GPT-4.
 These results are task-specific, and performance varies across domains (e.g., only ~51% on HotPotQA), but the core insight is sound: self-critique and memory improve outcomes.